Skip to main content

 The Collection class implements the iterable protocol, so you can use for of loop to iterate through it.

-Another way to access collection items is to use bracket syntax like when we access array items.
+Another way to access collection items is to use bracket syntax like when you access array items.
 Keep in mind that this approach will not check if the collection is initialized, while using the getItems() method will throw an error in this case.

 Alternatively, you can use toArray() which will serialize the Collection to an array of DTOs.
 Modifying those will have no effect on the actual entity instances.